On-Demand Service Architecture

 When you deploy Pivotal Cloud Foundry, you must create a statically defined network to host the component virtual machines that constitute the Pivotal Cloud Foundry infrastructure.

-PCF components, like the Cloud Controller and UAA, run on this infrastructure network.
-On-demand PCF services may require that you host them on a network that runs separately from the PCF default network.
+Pivotal Cloud Foundry components, like the Cloud Controller and UAA, run on this infrastructure network.
+On-demand Pivotal Cloud Foundry services may require that you host them on a network that runs separately from the Pivotal Cloud Foundry default network.
 You can also deploy tiles on separate service networks to meet your own security requirement.

 Pivotal Cloud Foundry v2.1 and later include dynamic networking.
 Operators can use this dynamic networking with asynchronous service provisioning to define dynamically-provisioned service networks.
 For more information, see Default Network and Service Network.

-In PCF v2.1 and later, on-demand services are enabled by default on all networks.
+In Pivotal Cloud Foundry v2.1 and later, on-demand services are enabled by default on all networks.
 Operators can create separate networks to host services in BOSH Director, but doing so is optional.
 Operators select which network hosts on-demand service instances when they configure the tile for that service.

 On-demand Rabbit for PCF services rely on the BOSH 2.0 ability to dynamically deploy VMs in a dedicated network.
 The on-demand service broker uses this capability to create single-tenant service instances in a dedicated service network.